 Use the community as a laboratory with frequent use of guest speakers, field trips and demonstrations.
-Build partnerships with higher education, associations and non-profit organizations.
+Build partnerships with higher education, associations and nonprofit organizations.

-☐ Be the innovator for new ideas in other disciplines.
+☐ Minimize barriers between disciplines by offering credit for other subjects. ☐ Be the innovator for new ideas in other disciplines.
 Share your expertise.